NoahAGonzales/CS4395-Human-Language-Technologies/README.md

 ## Homework 4 - n-grams
-This assignment consists of 3 parts: a [python script]() that writes files containing dictionaries of unigrams and bigrams for each language (English, French, and Italian), a [python script]() that classifies a test file of text as one of those three languages and determines the accuracy of the classification, and a [paper]() containing information on n-grams and their use.
+This assignment consists of 3 parts: a [python script]() that writes dictionaries of unigrams and bigrams for each language (English, French, and Italian) to files, a [python script]() that classifies a test file of text as one of those three languages and determines the accuracy of the classification, and a [paper]() containing information on n-grams and their use.

+### To run
+To run the first script, which writes dictionaries of unigrams and bigrams to files, execute the following command in Homework4:
+> python Homework4-1_nag180001.py

+To run the second script, which classifies the test file as one of three languages, execute the following command in Homework4:
+> python Homework4-2_nag180001.py